 The SNAP program (similar to food stamps) and WIC both help to afford groceries each month so you can spend your money on other obligations.
 You can also search for help from the government’s Low Income Home Energy Assistance Program, which can lower your heating and cooling bills throughout the year.

 Start a Side Hustle

-Another way to avoid a payday loan is to sell some of your things or earn extra money, whether through a second job or side hustle.
-This idea can also help you build your emergency fund when you’re first getting started.
+One way to avoid taking out a loan is to sell some of your things or earn extra money, whether through a second job or side hustle.
+This idea can also help you put money in your bank account when you’re first getting started.